ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 ## Update the Store

-There is one part of our store that performs asynchronous data actions, and that is the `effects`.
+There is one part of our store that performs asynchronous data actions such as the login and logout methods we just added to our `AuthenticationService`, and that is the `effects`.
 Assuming we laid out the rest of our application properly, the only part of our authentication flow that should need to change is the operation of the effects.

 ### The Auth Effects Tests